lizschley/number_six/scripts/documentation/update_process.md

    2. Add new Associations, keys are as follows: 'add_paragraph_reference', 'add_group_paragraph'
    3. Delete existing Associations, keys are as follows: 'delete_paragraph_reference', 'delete_group_paragraph'
 - The program will automatically copy the add_ dictionaries and the delete_ dictionaries to the output file from Step 1 (read below for further details).
 - If you don't need to do any updates, you can skip Step 1 entirely.
-Just copy example from data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_THREE> and delete the following keys: 'updated_at','group_ids','category_ids','paragraph_ids' (those are for updates)
+Just copy example from data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_THREE> and delete the following keys: 'updated_at','group_ids','category_ids','paragraph_ids' (those are for the retrievals necessary for updating and can only be done in Step 1)

 1. Step 1 Json Input process (run_as_prod == False):
     - Copy (don't move) data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_ONE>
     - Choose one or zero retrieval keys: "group_ids", "category_ids", "paragraph_ids", or "updated_at"
-      1. The array of ids or updated_at will be used as a where statement that will pull in all the associated data so it can be edited.
+      1. The array of ids or updated_at will be used in a where statement that will pull in all the associated data so it can be edited.
       2. It is necessary to do this data retrieval, before doing updates.
-      3. You may need to run some preliminary db queries or put in some print statements to get ids, guids, etc
+      3. You may need to run some preliminary db queries, run step 1 just to get the information needed or put in some print statements to get ids, guids, etc
-      4. Important fact: you will get TypeError unless the ids are strings; although ids are ints on the db, in this process we are converting the data to a query string
+      4. **Important fact:** you will get a TypeError unless the ids are strings; although ids are ints on the db, in this process we are converting the data to a query string
     - Open scripts/batch_json_db_updater_s1.py and use the Step One Usage examples
     - Step One output will be written to the <MANUAL_UPDATE_JSON> directory
     - The add_* keys and the delete_* keys will only be copied over to the output file and you don't need to update if you made it right in the first place